 - Meliodas after having absorbed the 10 commands.

-After having absorbed the Ten Commandments the Meliodas acquires Godly power in the form of the Demon King which puts his power levels between 280,000-400,000 (speculation in the assumption that every commandment had an energy level of 28,000 which was the level of Galand before the manifestation of his magic) which is a lot higher than the levels of power in attack mode.
+After having absorbed the Ten Commandments, the Meliodas acquires Godly power in the form of the Demon King, which puts his power levels between 280,000 and 400,000 (speculation in the assumption that every commandment had an energy level of 28,000, which was the level of Galand before the manifestation of his magic), which is a lot higher than the levels of power in attack mode.

 Difference Between Berserk Mode and Assault Mode:

-Meliodas unleashes his demon power as he battles Helbram too (as seen in the first season of The Seven Deadly Sins).
+Helbram also unleashes his demon power as he battles Meliodas (as seen in the first season of The Seven Deadly Sins).

-At that time of time, he was not fully possessed of his abilities (which was secluded from him by Merlin).
+At that time, he was not fully possessed of his abilities (which were secluded from him by Merlin).